qhb1001/SDN-Simulation/SDN_Simulation6/README.md

 #### switch

-delete the `initliazation` message and merge the connectivity condition into `recordCondition()` function which will be sent to salve controller.
+delete the `initialization` message and merge the connectivity condition into `recordCondition()` function which will be sent to salve controller.

 #### slave controller